SibHusky/DDPG-Tennis-ContinuousControl/report.md

 Nearly everything is used from my other DDPG repository: https://github.com/SibHusky/DDPG-Reacher-ContinuousControl The main thing was to tune the hyperparameters.

+In detail:
+The DDPG algorithm includes an actor and a critic.
+Both are DNNs (defined in https://github.com/SibHusky/DDPG-Tennis-ContinuousControl/blob/master/actor_critic_DNN.py).
+The actor (policy-based) estimates the action-vector.
+The activation function of the actor DNN is tanh, since we want to predict actions for a continuous space.
+The critic (value-based) is used to approximate the maximizer over the Q values of the next state.

+In the learning process a target_actor is used to estimate the action-vector of the next state and a target_critic is used to estimate the Q value of the action-vector of the next state and the next state (similar to DQN: the use of a target_network stabilize training).
+The learning process only updates the actor and the critic, but neither the target_actor nor the target_critic.

+In this notebook I use a soft update, this means the weights of the actor are blended in the weights of the target_actor (same for critic).
+This happened at every learning step, in contrast to the "normal" update where the targets are updated by copying the weights of the actor to the target_actor (same for critic) and that frequently (e.g. every 1000 lerning steps).
+With the use of the soft update you'll get faster convergence.

+For the exploration component a noise is generated and added up to the action-vector when acting with the environment, but not during the learning process.
+Therefore the Ornstein-Uhlenbeck-process is used (https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process).

+Additional I added the parameter epsilon which reduces the noise as learning is proceeding.
+The idea behind this: reduce exploration as the agent gets better.

 Hyperparameters
 ---
 MU = 0.0